SteeltoeOSS/Documentation/docs/6-logging/dynamic-logging-provider.md

 > NOTE: The Pivotal Apps Manager integration involves sending the fully-qualified logger name over HTTP.
 Avoid using colons in the name of a logger to prevent invalid HTTP Requests.

-The source code for the Logging provider can be found [here](https://github.com/SteeltoeOSS/Logging).

 ## Usage

 Before starting to use Steeltoe provider, you should have a good understanding of how the .NET [Logging service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?tabs=aspnetcore2x) works, as it is nothing more than a wrapper around the existing Microsoft Console logger.